 Develop a Structured Study Plan

 A well-structured study plan is the foundation of effective LSAT preparation.
 Start by assessing your current skills and identifying areas where you need the most improvement.
-Use practice tests to gauge your baseline performance and pinpoint specific weaknesses.
+But use practice tests to gauge your baseline performance and pinpoint specific weaknesses.
 Then, create a schedule that allocates sufficient time to each section of the LSAT, with more emphasis on your weaker areas.

 Your study plan should include regular practice sessions, review of correct and incorrect answers, and periodic full-length practice tests to track your progress.
 Be sure to incorporate rest and relaxation into your schedule to avoid burnout.
 A structured approach will help you stay organized, focused, and motivated throughout your preparation.
 Consistency is key to making steady progress.